 Because algebraic mathematics allows only quantifiable nouns and disbars verbs, it acts as a sieve.
-What it can't express it can't contain, so processes and actions fall through the sieve and are unexpressed.6 This noun-restriction causes distortions to the story economics tells.
+What it can't express it can't contain, so processes and actions fall through the sieve and are unexpressed.3 This noun-restriction causes distortions to the story economics tells.

 Let me list some of these.

 1. Anything to do with formation or process has to be left out.
-If we reduce our discourse to nouns-to objects-it is almost impossible to talk about the actions that take place in a formation process.
+If we reduce our discourse to nouns-to objects it is almost impossible to talk about the actions that take place in a formation process.
 To give just one example, how economic development happens is not well understood in standard theory.
 In a noun-world, development can only be the quantitative change in something, and so we build dynamic general-equilibrium models of development: rises and falls of levels of goods produced and their prices.
 But real development is far more complicated.
-It consists of people-farmers, traders, small trades people, local functionaries, government officials, financial people-setting up trading arrangements, planting new crops, lending, taking out small loans, opening schools, starting small firms, trying new techniques, failing, buying a new truck here and setting up a delivery route there; as well as institutions forming, morphing, and evolving.
-It proceeds from millions of actions-heterogenous actions-happening and reinforcing each other.
-If loans are made, enterprises get set up; if enterprises get set up, people earn money; if money is available for spending, further enterprises get set up.
-Development is process, a complex set of interacting processes.
-When I studied the subject in graduate school, "development" was defined via a simple noun criterion: if a country's GDP in growing more than 1% it is developing.
+It is a process, in fact it is an enormous set of processes within processes.
+Novel initiatives, new businesses set up, novel products, new settlements, markets, trading systems, financial arrangements, all these come about via actions-actions that involve exploration, trial and error, building upon what is already there, and issuing from the good graces of pioneers or far-sighted agents, issuing therefore partly randomly.
+As these processes happen, attitudes, institutions and social arrangements adjust as well.
+Seen this way development is not confined to "emerging economies."
+It is everywhere general.
+All economies are systems of processes permanently in formation.
+When I studied the subject in graduate school, "development" was defined via a simple noun criterion: if a country's GDP is growing more than 1% it is developing.
 This is like reducing the biological development of a new fetus to a criterion of whether its volume is increasing by 1% in a given time.
 This would yield no science of embryology, and it would give a false illusion that because we can measure something we call "development" we understand the process.